-The forthcoming book, Foreigners, Aliens, Citizens – Medway and its Jewish Community, 1066 – 1939 (by Irina Fridman), is due to be available Summer 2020.
+The forthcoming book, Foreigners, Aliens, Citizens – Medway and its Jewish Community, 1066 – 1939 (by Irina Fridman), is due to be available Autumn 2020.

 The book provides a comprehensive history of one of the largest provincial Jewish community of Victorian Britain and fills in a gap in both Jewish and local historiography.

 Starting with the puzzle of the first Jewish community of Rochester in the 12th and 13th centuries, it then proceeds to look at the aftermath of the Jewish expulsion from the country and the return of the Jewish community to England in the 17th century.